pnp/blog/content/post/produce-dataverse-table-schema-documentation-from-metadata-spreadsheet/index.md

 Select **Generate document** to export the file.

-Open the file when the export has completed and select the Metadata tab.
+Open the file when the export has completed and select the **Metadata tab**.

-Select a cell that contains a value and use **Ctrl-T** to create a table with the exported contents.
+Select a cell that contains a value and **Ctrl-T** to create a table with the exported contents.

 ![Create Table](images/createTable.png)